HomeSmall BusinessWhy Communication Strategy Is Now a Core Business Decision in Canada

 • Desktop and mobile softphone support

-• Internal IM for immediate team coordination
+• Internal instant messaging for immediate team coordination

-Well-designed communication systems remove friction from daily operations.
+Well-designed systems remove friction from daily work.

-The Strategic Role of IT Providers
+The strategic role of IT providers

 This supports: